 Melissa Sgroi, Ed.D.

-Dr. Melissa Sgroi's background is in both television and print journalism.
-She has worked as an anchor, reporter, and assignment editor, and her feature writing has appeared in national and international publications.
-Her research interest is disability and media education.
-Several of her students have had their articles published in national magazines when they were journalism undergraduates, and many of her journalism students have won regional and national awards for their work.
+Dr. Melissa Sgroi serves as Chair of the Department of Mass Communications and Design.
+Her research area is media and disability.
+Her work has been published in academic journals – and her documentaries have led to meaningful improvements in accessibility for people with disabilities.
+Dr. Sgroi’s professional background is in both television and print journalism.
+She has worked as an anchor, reporter, producer, and assignment editor, and her feature writing has appeared in national and international publications.
+Many of her journalism students have had their articles published in national magazines, and many have won prestigious regional and national awards for their work in The Highlander, the university’s newspaper, which she advises.
 Dr. Sgroi previously taught at King's College in Wilkes-Barre.
 She holds bachelor's degrees from King's College, and her Master's and Doctorate from Wilkes University.

 Dan Kimbrough, MA

 Dan Kimbrough is an experienced videographer and producer.
 He particularly enjoys teaching Final Cut Pro, the gold standard for editing in the video industry today.
 Kimbrough has won many awards for his work, including a recent Videographers Award of Distinction for the program he shot and edited - with editing assistance from two COM seniors - in the spring of 2009 when Dan accompanied MU Campus Ministry's spring break trip to Slidell, Louisiana, and video taped students rebuilding houses in the aftermath of Hurricane Katrina.
 Kimbrough also has own production company.
 Kimbrough received his Master's degree in Electronic Broadcast Management from Central Michigan University.

 Rachel Urbanowicz, MA